benjaminion/upgrading-ethereum-book/src/book.md

   - `attester_slashings`: up to [`MAX_ATTESTER_SLASHINGS`](/part3/config/preset#max_attester_slashings) [`AttesterSlashing`](/part3/containers/operations#attesterslashing) objects may be included.
   - `attestations`: up to [`MAX_ATTESTATIONS`](/part3/config/preset#max_attestations) (aggregated) [`Attestation`](/part3/containers/operations#attestation) objects may be included.
 The block proposer is incentivised to include well-packed aggregate attestations, as it receives a micro reward for each unique attestation.
 In a perfect world, with perfectly aggregated attestations, `MAX_ATTESTATIONS` would be equal to `MAX_COMMITTEES_PER_SLOT`; in our configuration it is double.
 This provides capacity in blocks to catch up with attestations after skip slots, and also room to include some imperfectly aggregated attestations.

-Including voluntary exits is optional, and there are no rewards for including them.
+Including voluntary exits is optional, and there are no explicit rewards for including them.
   - `voluntary_exits`: up to [`MAX_VOLUNTARY_EXITS`](/part3/config/preset#max_voluntary_exits) [`SignedVoluntaryExit`](/part3/containers/envelopes#signedvoluntaryexit) objects may be included.

 #### `BeaconBlock`